namcancode/AIO/mods/Better Bots/readme.txt

   shout at civilians immediately if they are not on the floor, no matter what
 - Bots' reactions have been streamlined and optimized for faster reflexes and target acquisition
 - Many of these changes will also apply to Jokers, such as the improved targeting and reloading out of combat
+- Bots will no longer attempt to revive teammates who are already in the process of being revived
 - Bots will count for the "crew alive" experience and money bonus at the end of the heist in offline mode

 Explanation of Options